Saturday, March 17, 2012

 Did we live by our books

-or by prejudice and lust?
+or by eyeless faith and lust?

 Jeremiah foretold that the law